zulip/zulip/templates/zerver/help/start-a-call.md

 {end_tabs}

-## Change your video chat provider
+## Change your video call provider

 By default, Zulip integrates with
 [Jitsi Meet](https://jitsi.org/jitsi-meet/), a fully-encrypted, 100% open
 source video conferencing solution.
-Organization administrators can also change the organization's video chat provider.
-Video chat providers supported by zulip are:
+Organization administrators can also change the organization's video call provider.
+The video call providers supported by zulip are:

 * [Jitsi Meet](/integrations/doc/jitsi)